-The hypergeometric differential equation is a Fuchsian differential equation which has at most three regular singularities, including infinity, at 4 0, 1, and ∞ .
+The hypergeometric differential equation is a Fuchsian differential equation which has at most three regular singularities, including infinity, at5 0, 1, and ∞ .

-11.3.4 Frobenius method: solution by power series
+11.3.4 Frobenius method: Solution by power series

-Now let us get more concrete about the solution of Fuchsian equations.
-Thereby the general strategy is to transform an ordinary differential equation into a system of (coupled) linear equations as follows: It turns out that the solutions of Fuchsian differential equations can be expanded as power series, so that the differentiations can be performed explicitly.
+Let us get more concrete about the solution of Fuchsian equations by power series expansions.
+Thereby the general strategy is to transform an ordinary differential equation into a system of (coupled) linear equations.
+Because as it turns out the solutions of Fuchsian differential equations can be expanded as power series, so that the differentiations can be performed explicitly.
 The unknow coefficients of these power series which "encode the solutions" are then obtained by utilizing the linear independence of different powers in these series.
 Thereby every factor multiplied by the powers in these series is enforced to vanish separately.